Tadpole SPARCbook 1 and 2

 Operating systems

-Tadpole SPARCbook 1 and 2 were portable Unix workstations, shipped with Sun Solaris.
-Supported were Solaris 1 and Solaris 2, specifically Solaris 1.1vA (Sun OS 4.1.3) and Solaris 2.3vB.0 (Sun OS 5.3).
+Tadpole SPARCbook 1 and 2 were portable Unix workstations and shipped with Sun Solaris.
+Supported versions Solaris 1.1vA (Sun OS 4.1.3) and Solaris 2.3vB.0 (Sun OS 5.3).

 Apparently, there was support for the SPARCbook 1 in Linux 2.1.